fenago/data-analysis-pandas/lab_guides/lab_10.md

 ... )
 ```

-Tip

-We can tweak the probability threshold for our model\'s predictions by
-using the `predict_proba()` method, instead of
-`predict()`.
-This will give us the probabilities that the
-observation belongs to each class.
-We can then compare that to our
-custom threshold.
-For example, we could use 75%:
-`white_or_red.predict_proba(w_X_test)[:,1] >= .75`.

-One way to identify this threshold is to determine the false positive
-rate we are comfortable with, and then use the data from the
-`roc_curve()` function in the `sklearn.metrics`
-module to find the threshold that results in that false positive rate.
-Another way is to find a satisfactory spot along the precision-recall
-curve, and then get the threshold from the
-`precision_recall_curve()` function.
-We will work through an
-example in *Lab 11*,
-*Machine Learning Anomaly Detection*.

 Let\'s use `seaborn` to make a plot showing the distribution
 of the prediction probabilities when the model
 was correct versus when it was incorrect.
 The `displot()`